I’ve been told the holiday magic changes as our kids get older.

 “Whoa, Mom, this movie was made when you were 9!”

 I realized as we were hanging the last few decorations around the house, that this might be the first year our girls remember the magic.
-Of course, they have memories from holidays past, tiny moments when they were sweet little girls, giddy for Santa—but this is the good stuff.
+Of course, they have memories from holidays past, tiny moments when they were sweet little girls, giddy for Santa—but this is the good stuff, the favorite moments.

 RELATED: Dear Mom, Everything I Do To Make Christmas Magical For My Kids is Because You Made it Magical For Me First

 This is when they recall Grandma’s Jell-O and Grammy’s cookies and helping them in their kitchens.